 Have a great time, enjoy the team spirit, and observe fair play.

-Options depend on the physical environment, street / market place / square / school yard / parking lot / closed-street project, or street pitch / multi pitch or your outdoor handball pitch / indoor handball court.
+Options depend on the physical environment, street / market place / square / school yard / parking lot / closed-street project / multi court / mini street pitch or your outdoor handball pitch / grass area / indoor handball court.

 The Match Instructor may be a coach/parent or any third person: